moabdali/ConnectX/ReadMe.txt

-		add a minimum and max size for the game consider non-square game grid (i.e. 10x20 instead of only 10x10 or 20x20) animations for falling pieces after gravity is set
+		add a minimum and max size for the game consider non-square game grid (i.e. 10x20 instead of only 10x10 or 20x20) animations for falling pieces after gravity is set v 0.2 -
+	Added proper win conditions for vertical, horizontal, and "down right/up left" conditions, but not for down left/up right" yet.

+v 0.3 - Glitch found and corrected in diagonal condition; properly checks for up right now.
+Next version will have proper up left checking implemented